Kuroneko: Release

 Kuroneko was released theatrically in Japan on February 24, 1968, where it was distributed by Toho.
 It was released in the United States by Toho International with English subtitles in July 1968.

 It was placed in competition at the 1968 Cannes Film Festival, but the festival was cancelled due to the events of May 1968 in France.

-Critical reception
+It was released on DVD and Blu-Ray by The Criterion Collection on Oct.
+18, 2011.

+Reception

 Contemporary reviews

 Tom Milne of the Monthly Film Bulletin found the film "Much less extravagant than Shindo's earlier excursion into ghostly horrors with Onibaba", and that it was "more of a mood piece."
 The review concluded that the film "has a sufficiently ingenious story to remain enjoyable throughout, and it sporadically discovers moments of genuinely bizarre invention".

 Retrospective assessments

 Manohla Dargis, in a review of the film for The New York Times in 2010, described it as "a ghost story that's more eerie than unnerving, and often hauntingly lovely".
 The following year, Maitland McDonagh called the film "darkly seductive" and "sleek, hair-raisingly graceful, and ready to take its place alongside the other landmarks of Japanese horror history".

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 22 reviews, with a rating average of 8.1/10.